Package 'maxcovr'

 distance_cutoff

-the critical distance range that you would like to know.
+the critical distance range that you would like to know in metres.
 The default is 100m.

 Value